-The twelfth Secure South West (SSW12) event was hosted by the University of Plymouth on the 22nd March 2019 and offered six presentations delivered by experts drawn from industry and academia, and a panel session.
+The twelfth Secure South West (SSW12) event was hosted by Plymouth City Council on the 22nd March 2019 and offered six presentations delivered by experts drawn from industry and academia, and a panel session.
 The event was sponsored by Securious Limited; and the south west branches of BCS - The Chartered Institute for IT and the Institute of Information Security Professionals.

 Most methods of secure communication are based on the assumption that breaking the underlying mathematical method is too hard for classical computers.
 Quantum computing is a new way of computing, one that could provide the ability to perform computations that are practically impossible using today's computing technologies.